News and Commentary

 It is no secret that the U.S. tax code is complicated.
-For foreign persons, compliance with U.S. tax laws is particularly onerous, especially when considering that different rules apply for income and estate tax purposes, and neither depends on an individual’s immigration status.
+Compliance with U.S. tax laws is particularly onerous for foreign persons, especially when considering that different rules apply for income and estate tax purposes, and neither depends on an individual’s immigration status.

 For income tax purposes, the U.S. presumes foreign persons to be nonresident aliens (NRAs) who must pay taxes only on income they derive from U.S. sources.
 Once NRAs apply for green cards or spend a specific and substantial number of days in the U.S., they are considered resident aliens (RAs) who, like U.S. citizens, must pay U.S. income tax on their worldwide income.